AniaSniadek/vue-forms-builder/README.md

 ## Questions and bugs

-For bugs and questions [please create an issue](https://github.com/AniaSniadek/vue-forms-builder/issues/new).
+For bugs or questions [please create an issue](https://github.com/AniaSniadek/vue-forms-builder/issues/new).

 ## License